sctv/blog/index.md

 ---
 title: SCTV - a code repository for Brian Degger
 ---
-Things that atre interesting to me in the coding area:
+Things that are interesting to me in the coding area:

 -- jekyll and github pages.